ECONOMICS EXPLAINED

 This strategy exists in contrast to other approaches that would force polluting industries to reduce or stop their polluting activities outright.

-The Kyoto Protocol is an agreement by countries to reduce their emissions of greenhouse gases, or engage in emissions trading if they increase their emissions.
-Kyoto is a ‘cap-and-trade’ system, in which polluters that control their emissions by reducing them to levels under the ‘cap’, may monetize the ‘unemitted’ difference as carbon credits.
+The Kyoto Protocol contains a ‘cap-and-trade’ mechanism component, through which polluters that control their emissions by reducing them to levels under the ‘cap’, may monetize the ‘unemitted’ difference as carbon credits.
 These credits can be sold to other pollutors in Annex I nations that don’t meet their targets during the first period of Kyoto, from 2008-2012, or sold speculatively by traders.

 The system is haphazard, as for example, there could be a creation of credits resulting from the collapse of a country’s economy.
 However, conversely, in this model, a country might have to pay for the environmental costs of waging war.

-While the Kyoto Protocol doesn’t come fully into force until 2008, there are now emissions markets operating for buying and selling pre- and extra-Kyoto compliance and noncompliance offsets.
+While the Kyoto Protocol didn’t come fully into force until 2005, there were already prototype emissions markets operating for buying and selling pre- and extra-Kyoto compliance and noncompliance offsets.

-And in 2006, a £1bn windfall for carbon trade firms is likely from the EU Carbon Emissions Trading Scheme “because many firms have benefited from increases in electricity prices brought about by the scheme without needing to make any extra investment in return.
-Peter Bedson, from IPA Consulting, confirmed to the BBC that the unwarranted profit could reach around £1bn.
-Part of the problem, he said, is that firms have been given, free-of-charge, the carbon emissions permits on which the scheme is based.
-This, he explained, is like the government giving energy firms free money.”
+In 2006, a £1bn windfall for carbon trade firms was projected to result from the EU Carbon Emissions Trading Scheme “because many firms have benefited from increases in electricity prices brought about by the scheme without needing to make any extra investment in return”.
+Peter Bedson, from IPA Consulting, said that part of the problem was that firms had been given, free-of-charge, the carbon emissions permits on which the scheme is based.
+This, he explained, was like the government giving energy firms free money.”
 (Source: BBC)

-In the meantime we have PUBLIC SMOG, a way for the global public to buy back the air we breathe on the open market.
+In the meantime we have PUBLIC SMOG, a way for the global public to buy back the sky on the open market.